 The Finance Manager shall provide the Grants Administrator with support for grant projects using a single, accurate view of all project related costs and financial transactions of a project.

 Projects exist for a finite period of time, with a start date and an end date.

 The basic unit in Project Accounting is the project number, which will be alphanumeric.
 Each project is unique by number and by name.
-The Project number at the grant level will be a four-digit number, e.g. 1000, 2000 be the EGID number.
+The Project number at the grant level will be the EGID number.
 The subrecipient project number will be the SEP project number.
-Individual subtasks will be assigned as needed to distinguish work effort.include a county number suffix such that the last two digits of the project number indicate the subrecipient county, the State's DOR County numbering code will be used.
+Individual subtasks will be assigned as needed to distinguish work effort.